jsa-aerial/aerobio/doc/install-doc.md

 * Make sure you have [Java](#java) installed.
 You can easily check this by issuing `java -version` at your command prompt.

 * Install Aerobio by issuing `java -jar aerobio-x.y.z-standalone.jar --install`.
+Where the `x`, `y`, and `z` are the actual numbers in the name of the jar downloaded.
 This will install Aerobio in your home directory in the directory `.aerobio`.
 If you list that directory it will look like this:

 ```sh
 drwxrwxr-x 2 jsa jsa   4096 Feb 11 14:23 cache/